| | Domain

 you pay Verisign (Network Solutions) an unreasonably high ransom fee

+for it.
 For GoDaddy, there's an 80-day redemption period during which the original

 owner can still claim it, followed by a 30-day lock period, and